Magnetic field of Mars: Paleomagnetic evidence

 Martian meteorites enable estimates of Mars's paleofield based on the thermal remanent magnetization (or TRM) (i.e., the remanent magnetization acquired when the meteorite cooled below the Curie temperature in the presence of the ambient magnetic field).
 The thermal remanent magnetization of carbonates in meteorite ALH84001 revealed that the early (4.1–3.9 Ga) Martian magnetic field was ~50 μT, much higher than the modern field, suggesting that a Martian dynamo was present until at least this time.
-Younger (~1.4 Ga) Martian Nakhlite meteorite Miller Range (MIL) 03346 recorded a paleofield of only ~5 μT.
-However, given the possible source locations of the Nakhlite meteorite, this paleointensity still suggests that the surface magnetization is stronger than the magnetic fields estimated from satellite measurements.
+The younger (~1.4 Ga) Martian Nakhlite meteorite Miller Range (MIL) 03346 recorded a paleofield of only ~5 μT.
+However, given the possible source locations of the Nakhlite meteorite, its paleointensity still suggests that the surface magnetization is stronger than the magnetic fields estimated from satellite measurements.
 The ~5 μT paleofield of this meteorite can be explained either by a late active dynamo or the field generated from lava flows emplaced in the absence of a late Martian dynamo.

 Martian meteorites as paleomagnetic recorders

 Martian meteorites contain a wide range of magnetic minerals that can record ancient remanent magnetism, including magnetite, titano-magnetite, pyrrhotite, and hematite.
-The magnetic mineralogy includes single domain (SD), pseudo single domain (PSD)-like, multi-domain (MD) states.
-However, only limited Martian meteorites are available to reconstruct the Martian paleofield due to aqueous, thermal, and shock overprints that make many Martian meteorites unsuitable for these studies.
+The magnetic mineralogy includes single domain (SD), pseudo single domain (PSD)-like, and multi-domain (MD) states.
+However, only a limited number of Martian meteorites are available to reconstruct the Martian paleofield due to aqueous, thermal, and shock overprints that make many Martian meteorites unsuitable for these studies.
 Paleomagnetic studies of Martian meteorites are listed in the table below: